TINF21CS1/python-campusnet/Readme.md

 This package is still work in progress.
 If you need data from CampusNet, that is currently not retrieved by it, please feel free to open an Issue or even PR for it.

 We are studying at DHBW Mannheim, so this package is tested with [https://dualis.dhbw.de](https://dualis.dhbw.de).
 But it should also be compatible with other CampusNet instances from other universities.
+If you have acess to another CampusNet instance and use our script, let us know how it goes :).